 While enrolling your children in school, it is necessary to enclose your child’s knjižica cijepljenja. (vaccination records) with all vaccinations that the child has received.
 Children in Croatia are vaccinated according to the vaccination calendar prescribed by the HZZO.
-If they haven’t receive certain vaccinations, they will be vaccinated during school enrollment.
+If they haven’t received certain vaccinations, they will be vaccinated during school enrollment.

-When you have not moved
+If you have not moved

 Every student has the right to transfer to another school within the same educational program.
 Students also have the right to change their current educational program for another program.
 This must be done by the beginning of the second semester, which starts in January.

 The transfer request will need to be approved by the council at the original school.